 Undergraduate students may elect an option in the areas of animal biotechnology, business, food industry, food science, international, livestock merchandising, pre-veterinary animal science, production, and ranch operations, or a double major with agricultural communications or with agricultural education.
 In addition, students have the opportunity to concentrate their studies on one of the animal groups (meat animals, dairy, horses or poultry).
 Internship programs providing three to six months of off-campus work experience are available in all options.
-Participation in undergraduate clubs (Block and Bridle, Dairy Science, Horsemen's Association, Food Industry, Oklahoma Collegiate Cattlewomen and Oklahoma State Collegiate Cattlemen's clubs) or judging teams (livestock, meat, horses, dairy cattle, or poultry) improves social, communication and leadership skills.
+Participation in undergraduate clubs (Block and Bridle, Dairy Science, Horsemen's Association, Food Industry, Oklahoma Collegiate Cattlewomen and Oklahoma State Collegiate Cattlemen's clubs) or judging teams (livestock, meat, horses, dairy cattle, or poultry) improves social, communication and leadership which includes basic courses in the physical, biological and social sciences, and a series of introductory courses in agriculture and business.
+Upper-class students take a basic core of advanced animal science courses including genetics, physiology, nutrition or food science.
+As seniors, students complete a series of advanced animal science courses which are designed to apply knowledge obtained in previous courses to livestock or food production systems.
+Every opportunity is taken in teaching to utilize the excellent herds, flocks and processing facilities owned or operated by the department.